 During this virtual program, we hope to increase the visibility of food security research, inspired by Borlaug’s legacy, especially as the World Food Programme receives their Nobel Peace Prize on the same day.
 The virtual event will feature special remarks from Norman Borlaug’s daughter, Jeanie Borlaug, and a sneak peek at his historic prize medals.
 The event will also feature prominent speakers discussing their vision for fighting hunger for the next 50 years.

-- Jeanie Borlaug Laube, daughter of Norman Borlaug, Former Chair of the Borlaug Global Rust Initiative, speaking about "Educating the Next Generation of Hunger Fighters"
+- Jeanie Borlaug Laube, daughter of Norman Borlaug, Chair of the Borlaug Global Rust Initiative, speaking about "Educating the Next Generation of Hunger Fighters"

 - Hale Ann Tufan, Adjunct Assistant Professor with the Plant Breeding Section at Cornell University, presenting "Take it to all the farmers: Women and girls at the center of food security"